dmentipl/multigrain/README.md

 A smoothed particle hydrodynamics algorithm for multigrain dust with separate sets of particles
----
+===

 by Daniel Mentiplay, Daniel Price, and Christophe Pinte

-We plan to submit the manuscript to *Monthly Notices of the Royal Astronomical Society*.
+Manuscript to be submitted to *Monthly Notices of the Royal Astronomical Society*.

 > (FOR FUTURE REFERENCE) CITATION GOES HERE

 **This repository contains the data and code used to produce all results and figures shown in the paper.** An archived version of this repository will be available at Figshare.

 > (FOR FUTURE REFERENCE) Figshare LINK GOES HERE

 We aim to describe multigrain dust methods in smoothed particle hydrodynamics using separate sets of particles for each dust species.
 We test these methods against standard dust-gas hydrodynamics tests, including a dusty-box, a dusty-wave, and a dusty-shock.